A brand video is one of the most powerful marketing tools you can have.

 A brand video is likely to include an interview with your founder / manager.
 The answers gathered through an interview with him or her will act as the narration with the subject appearing briefly in vision at the start.
 This narration becomes the voice over for the video.

-You may also wish to consider using key staff to tell your brand story.
+You may also wish to consider using key staff to take part.
 Why they love working for you, how proud they are of what you do, why you are such a special employer all contribute to making your business more relatable and authentic.

 Alternatively you may wish to commission a script, that will be read by a third party, eg professional voice over artist.

 As well as interviews or narration, a good brand story is further enhanced with high quality visuals.

 Whilst vision of your business premises or production line may seem best, but think outside the box and try identify a location or activity that best depicts what your business does.

 Maybe your founder has a particular passion or hobby?
 Maybe your product is being used in an innovative environment?
 Is there somewhere inspiring that relates to your brand?

 Consider too if there are opportunities to involve other people in your brand video shoot.
 Is family key to your business?
 Or can you show case your products being used?

 Will your story benefit by using drone or underwater footage?
 Aerial footage has a wow factor and can be achieved relatively affordably by a professional drone operator with legal and safety expertise.